MA Politics with Quantitative Methods

 Our facilities

-The majority of teaching takes place at facilities located within the University's Central Area.
-You will also have access to the University's library and computer facilities.
+The majority of teaching on this programme takes place at facilities located within the University's Central Area.
+You will have access to the University's library and computer facilities.

 Placements

-You will be eligible to apply for a placement with a range of host institutions.
-Placements are designed to allow you to apply your data skills in a real world setting.
+You will be able to apply for a placement with a range of host institutions.
+Placements allow you to apply your data skills in a real world setting.

 Work placements are offered during the summer of Year 3.